pjeby/pane-relief/README.md

 ### Per-Tab Navigation History

+(Note: Obsidian 0.16.3 implements its own per-tab navigation history, and Pane Relief enhances it to match the feature set described below.
+Older Obsidian versions have a single global history, and Paen Relief replaces that history with its own implementation that provides these features.
+This documentation section will be revised accordingly when Pane Relief drops support for older Obsidian versions.)

 Normally, Obsidian keeps a single global history for back/forward navigation commands.
 This history includes not just how you navigate within each tab, but also your navigation *between* tabs.
 (Which produces counterintuitive results at times, especially if you've pinned any tabs in place, causing *new*, additional panes to be split off when you go "back" or "forward"!)

 Pane Relief fixes these problems by giving each tab its own unique back/forward history, just like the tabs in a browser.
 Going back or forward affects *only* that tab, and no other.
 If a tab is pinned, a notice is displayed telling you to unpin if you want to go forward or back, instead of opening a new tab.
 (Messages are also displayed if you try to go further "back" or "forward" than existing history for the tab.)